IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 - Zero subscribers is sufficient by itself for deletion.
 - A reboot automatically clears the condition.
 - StateRepository lock events prove database corruption.
-- A particular RDS or broker component is the writer.
+- The redirected-printer recurrence path observed on one host applies identically to every Windows Server 2019 RDS host.
 - One healthy server establishes a universal threshold.

-Use the combination of profile, AppX, structural, live-state, and comparison evidence.
+Use the combination of profile, AppX, structural, live-state, recurrence, and comparison evidence.